This 1942 Movie Contains A Great Lesson About Academic Freedom & Free Speech

 Pallette – Well, Vanzetti was an anarchist.
 He was convicted….

 Fonda – (interrupting) Thomas De Quincy was an opium eater, and Edgar Allan Poe was a drunkard.
-And Karl Marks was a communist.
+And Karl Marx was a communist.
 I’m not advocating opium or alcohol or communism or anarchy.
 And if I were, you’d have a perfect right to remove me.
 This was supposed to be a class in English composition.
 And I am saying that I have a right to read any great writings regardless of the personal habits or political opinions of their authors.

 Pallette – And I still say it’s a dangerous thing to bring up.